AliceMGao/DashboardCosts/README.md

 <p>To view the excel file yourself- download all 4 dashboard zip files and select all and right click to extract (this is a rather large file that I had to split for Github’s upload stipluations).
 Or alteratively, you can download it at this google drive <a href="https://drive.google.com/open?id=1rLujRRQ7Tr6gxN16Q00wqxMopTANBaUc">link</a>.</p>

 <H2>Disclaimer</H2>
-All data was is fake.
+All data used here is fake.
 There has been no real personal information used in the creation and population of fields in this excel dashboard.